AltThree/TestBench/README.md

 # Alt Three TestBench

-Provides some testing traits for Alt Three Applications.
+Provides some testing traits for apps.

 ## Installation